-I am an independent dance practitioner and have been choreographing, researching, teaching, improvising and performing throughout the UK since 1993.
+I am an independent dance artist and have been choreographing, researching, teaching, improvising and performing throughout the UK since 1993.
 I was shortlisted for the Jerwood Choreography Award in 1999.

 I am a solo artist standing at a crossroads where movement, visual art, live performance, improvisation, personal documentary and installation overlap.

-I trained and worked as a Registered Nurse before graduating from Roehampton University with a BA (Hons) in Dance and English.
-I went on to do a One Year Certificate at London School of Contemporary Dance in 1993 with the help of a bursary from Dance Umbrella.
-I have an MA in Collaborative Arts (Dance), studying with Rosemary Butcher at Surrey University and University of Chichester.
+I graduated from Roehampton University with a BA (Hons) in Dance and English before going on to do a One Year Certificate at London School of Contemporary Dance in 1993 with the help of a bursary from Dance Umbrella.
+I have an MA in Collaborative Arts (Dance), studying with Rosemary Butcher at Surrey University, and University of Chichester.

-I have taken part in projects with Gill Clarke, Sue MacLennan, Fiona Millward, Paula Turner, Tino Sehgal and Simon Whitehead.
+I have taken part in projects with Gill Clarke, Deborah Hay, Sue MacLennan, Fiona Millward, Paula Turner, Tino Sehgal and Simon Whitehead.

 My early work was performed in London at The Place, Jackson’s Lane, Lilian Baylis Studio, Union Chapel and Chisenhale Dance Space and Newcastle upon Tyne at Northern Stage and Gulbenkian Studio.